-For many entrepreneurs across the country, Small Business Saturday presents an opportunity to expand your clientele and increase your Q4 revenue.
-With so many small businesses competing for buyers’ attention, it is crucial that you create an effective marketing strategy that will stand out.
+For many entrepreneurs across the country, Small Business Saturday presents an opportunity to expand your list and increase your Q4 revenue.
+But so many small businesses competing for buyers’ attention, it is crucial that you create an effective marketing strategy that will stand out.

-To help you start crafting a unique campaign, we’ve sat down with 10 small business leaders and asked them how they have approached and succeeded on Small Business Saturday in the past.
+To help you start crafting a unique campaign, we talked to 10 small business leaders and asked them how they have approached and succeeded on Small Business Saturday in the past.
 Keep reading to learn how you can generate more customers this year!

 1. Price Matching Incentive

 Price matching with an incentive is a great way to direct traffic from larger businesses to yours.
 When talking about small vs. big businesses, it comes down to price.
 Oftentimes, small businesses will charge more because it costs more to create their product.
 However, the way to gain more traffic is to price match the bigger businesses and offer deals or future coupons to customers.
 It can feel like an uphill battle when trying to compete with larger organizations, but offering incentives where you can will begin to drive traffic.

 Rex Murphy, Montauk Services

 2. Promote Products on Social Media